yy677/LearningAnalytics/README.md

 # LearningAnalytics
-This repo contains my code and notebooks for Learning Analytics course
+This repo contains my code and notebooks for Learning Analytics